-Important COVID-19 update: Prior authorization and other policy adjustments (updated January 18, 2022)
+Important COVID-19 update: Prior authorization and other policy adjustments - RETIRED as of November 8, 2022

 Please note that the following information applies to Anthem’s Commercial health plans.
 Please review the Medicare specific site noted below for details about Medicare plans.